LAS-IT/openapply/README.md

 ### CHANGE LOG

+* **v0.3.0** - NOT compatible with 0.2.x - 2018-01-??
+  - refactor to use options - simplify and improve usage
+  - refactor to be more modular (usage will change)

 * **v0.2.10** - compatible with 0.2.x - 2018-01-04
   - updated rake and webmock gems in deve
   - removed roo - not needed